-Learning process happens when one is acquiring new knowledge, behaviors, skills, values, or preferences and may involve synthesizing different types of information (Magno, 2003).
+Learning process happens when one is acquiring new knowledge, behaviors, skills, values, or preferences and may involve synthesizing different types of information (Magno, 2003). information (Magno, 2003).
 Peterson and Piaget (1996) explained learning as a process that takes place through assimilation, accommodation, and equilibration.
-It starts from absorbing new experiences from the environment and adding these to the previous experiences, integrating the new experiences with the old, and formatting new insights and ways of thinking as a result of this integration.
+It starts from absorbing new experiences from the environment and adding these to the previous experiences.

+integrating the new experiences with the old, and formatting new incides and ways of insights and ways of thinking as a result of this integration.
 After assimilation and accommodation occur, the individual is now in a state of equilibrium where the information processed becomes part of his or her schema (Reyes, 2000).

-Magno (2003) argued that each learner is responsible for his or her own learning and therefore the rate of learning for each individual varies.
+Magno (2003) argued that each learner is responsible for his or her own learning for his or her own learning and therefore the rate of learning for each individual varies.
 The factors that contribute to individual differences in performance as an output of learning depend on these categories, firstly, lasting and general characteristics of the individual (e.g. there are individuals who can easily comprehend instructions).
 Secondly, lasting but specific characteristics of the individual (e.g. some possess knowledge and skills specific to a particular form of evaluation), and thirdly, temporary but general characteristics of the individual (e.g. this includes health, fatigue, motivation, and emotional strain).